vladkol/MediaPlayback/README.md

 * Skybox rendering support, including new stereoscopic 360VideoSkyboxShader for Skybox (360 Video/360 XR Skybox)
 * Ambisonic audio support on Windows 10 "RS4"

+## Breaking Changes
+* The plugin now recreates the playback texture every time frame resolution changes.
+We added TextureUpdated event for you to handle these changes.
+* Playback component doesn't adjust material's shader parameters related to the frame layout and aspecy ratio automatically.
+It's not supposed to be handled in shaders.
+* The plugin now detects sterescopic videos based on the metadata (ST3D box).
+Once detected, we render all frames to the video texture in over/under layout.

+## Updated properties
+* Renderer targetRenderer - Renderer component to the object the frame will be rendered to.
+If null (none), other paramaters are ignored - you are expected to handle texture changes in TextureUpdated event handler.
+* string targetRendererTextureName - Texture to update on the Target Renderer (must be material's shader variable name).
+If empty, and targetRenderer is not null, mainTexture will be updated
+* string isStereoShaderParameterName - If material's shader has a variable that handles stereoscopic vs monoscopic video, put its name here (must be a float, 0 - monoscopic, 1 - stereoscopic).
+* public bool forceStereo - If true, the material's shader will be forced to render frames as stereoscopic (assuming isStereoShaderParameterName is not empty)

+**Runtime properties**

+* bool isStereo - true if current video is detected as stereoscopic by its metadata (ST3D box). **forceStereo doesn't affect this property**
+* hardware4KDecodingSupported - true if hardware video decoding is supported for resolutions 4K and higher
+* uint currentPlaybackTextureWidth / currentPlaybackTextureHeight - current frame resolution
+* Texture2D currentVideoTexture - current video texture
+* forceStationaryXROnPlayback - resets the rotation when starts playing a video
+* PlaybackState State - current playback state

+**Events**

+* TextureUpdated (object sender, Texture2D newVideoTexture, bool isStereoscopic) - video texture has been updated. isStereoscopic is true if either the video is stereoscopic by its metadata, **or forceStreo is true**
+* PlaybackStateChanged (object sender, ChangedEventArgs<PlaybackState> args) - playback state has been changed
+* PlaybackFailed (object sender, long hresult) - playback faled
+* SubtitleItemEntered (object sender, string subtitlesTrackId, string textCueId, string language, string[] textLines) - text subtitle cue entered (must be shown)
+* SubtitleItemExited (object sender, string subtitlesTrackId, string textCueId) - text subtitle cue exited (must be hidden)

 The plugin is built on top of [MediaPlayer](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/play-audio-and-video-with-mediaplayer) Universal Windows Platform API.
 Primarily targeting [Windows Mixed Reality](https://developer.microsoft.com/en-us/windows/mixed-reality/mixed_reality), it also supports Windows Standalone (desktop) apps built with Unity.